-A BioResource is a large bank of biological (e.g. blood), clinical (e.g. medical records) and neuroimaging information (e.g. brain scans) that is usually used for scientific/medical research.
+A BioResource is a large bank of biological (e.g. saliva, blood), clinical (e.g. medical records) and neuroimaging information (e.g. brain scans) that is usually used for scientific/medical research.

 The purpose of the National Institute for Health Research (NIHR) BioResource for Mental Health is to facilitate research that aims to improve our understanding of different mental illnesses and identify new and better treatments for neurological and psychiatric disorders.
 It is part of the NIHR BioResource, the central biobank which supports research into a wide range of health problems.

 Our aim is to bring together groups of healthy volunteers, patients and relatives who have agreed to be contacted and can be invited to participate in relevant clinical research.
 Data collected from this research forms a valuable resource that can support research across the different centres.

 This information is also available to download as a printable leaflet about the NIHR BioResource for Mental Health.

 We are collecting biological samples and linked clinical and demographic information from people who experience or may have experienced mental health disorders.
 We aim to create the largest biobank related to mental health.

 If you would like to volunteer for the BioResource, or just find out more about our projects, you can visit our websites by clicking on the links below.

 On the websites, you can learn about the aims of the projects, find out what taking part might involve and get detailed information in the participant information sheet.
 If you decide to participate, please register, sign the consent form and follow the instructions to complete the questionnaires and provide a saliva sample.